EpicCode/iWorkPHP/README.md

     composer create-project -s dev iworkphp/framework-standard-edition path/to/install

-Composer will install Symfony and all its dependencies under the `path/to/install` directory.
+Composer will install iWorkPHP and all its dependencies under the `path/to/install` directory.

 [1]:  http://symfony.com/